Garethderioth/unlisted-friends/README.md

 ## Roadmap
 * Refactor the ternary conditional indentation.
+* Refactor to replace the keys.json into a .env file.
 * Finish the index.test.js.
 * Refactor the tests for use proxyquery.
 * Refactor the tests for use sinon.